Managing Unbalanced (Ragged) hierarchies in Zebra BI Tables

-Hierarchies are very useful for organizing more complex data sets and enables you more detailed data exploration with drill-down functionality.
-In the article Creating hierarchies in Power BI, you can learn how to create and use hierarchies in tables or chart visuals but all hierarchies in those examples are balanced.
+Hierarchies are very useful for organizing more complex data sets and enable more detailed data exploration with drill-down functionality.
+Learn how to create and use hierarchies in tables or chart visuals.
+However, all hierarchies in those examples are balanced.

-If we are dealing with an unbalanced hierarchy this means that at least one branch that does not descend to the lowest level.
-Let us look at three examples of this can be:
+If we are dealing with an unbalanced hierarchy this means that at least one branch does not descend to the lowest level.
+Three examples of this can be:

 - Time hierarchy that includes Year, Quarter, and Month, one branch might only have data down to the Quarter level.

-In order to avoid this, we must fulfill an empty cell with (preceding) parent values.
-Now Zebra BI visuals will detect that we are dealing with an unbalanced hierarchy.
+In order to avoid this, we must fulfill an empty cell with (preceding) parent values and Zebra BI visual will automatically detect that we are dealing with an unbalanced hierarchy.

-The example above was presented on a 2-level hierarchy, but the same approach can be used in the same way also on multilevel hierarchies.
-If you want to check how to create the example above, please check the article Hierarchy income statement.
+The example above was presented on a two-level hierarchy, but this approach can be used in the same way also on multilevel hierarchies.
+If you want to check how to create the example above, please check the hierarchy income statement.